 Welcome to Wadebridge School

-We strive to achieve an effective balance of: the highest levels of achievement and progress for all; ensuring that our students are cared for, safe and happy; working in partnership with our parents, staff and the local community and this balance helps to makes our school the special place that it is today.
+Working in partnership with our parents, staff and the local community we strive to achieve an effective balance of: the highest levels of achievement and progress for all whilst ensuring that our students are cared for, safe and happy and this balance helps to make our school the special place that it is today.

 Learning is a lifelong experience and we want every member of our school community including parents and carers, to take an active role in not only the learning of the students, but also to consider where we can work in partnership, enhancing our learning power and taking an active role in supporting the school and the journey that we are all on.

 Finally I want to stress that every member of the Wadebridge School community is valued: students, staff, parents, governors and our local community.
 We all expect the highest levels of achievement as well as respect and traditional values.
 We all assume responsibility, have a thirst for learning and care for each other.
 However we have to be ambitious, aspirational and rise to the challenges that our journey will bring.